 - does not need any library,

-- can easily fit in a rescue floppy disk (in the case where you do not have enough IDEslots),
+- can easily fit in a rescue floppy disk (in the case where you do not have enough IDE slots),

 - is not an undeleting tool

-It started as a challenge after crash disk in a LVM (and that disk represented the first 10GB of the LVM, e.g. the first 10GB of the filesystem...), and because I wasn‘t able to find such a tool (now, it seems that e2extract does something similar), and e2salvage didn‘t do what I expected.
+The other reason I started e2retrieve is that I wasn't able to find such a tool (now, it seems that e2extract does something similar), and e2salvage didn't do what I expected.

 e2retrieve shouldn‘t be useful for those who are working in enterprise because they do backups (or they should do), but when when you are at home you can‘t pay for a full backup of 120GB, for example; but this doesn‘t meen you have to loose all of your data...